Bira/octopus-carnival/_posts/2025-07-15-wir-dscc-golem.md

 As as far as D&D goes, these are our "top-tier" constructs, usually placed in guardian roles but sometimes found following their creator around and responding to direct commands from them.
-They're made by binding an elemental into a physicall shell made out of some material, as we saw in the Monster Manual/Vault reading.
+They're made by binding an elemental into a physical shell made out of some material, as we saw in the Monster Manual/Vault reading.

 Bone, clay, flesh and stone constructs are as common here as they are in other settings, but not even the wealthiest and most wasteful of Sorcerer Kings would make a construct out of iron, let alone other metals.
 Instead, Athasian wizards have developed other models made of more commonly available materials.
-This doesn't mean they're common, as most of the rituals to make them have been lost, and even those who still know them don't necessarily know the theory behind the recipe.
+This doesn't mean the constructs themselves are common, as most of the rituals to make them are jealously guarded secrets, and even those who still know them don't necessarily know the theory behind the recipe.

-Mind you, metal constructs might still be found in the depths of some Green Age or Red Age ruins, and they're exceedingly dangerous.
+Mind you, metal constructs might still be found in the depths of some Green Age or Red Age ruins, and they remain exceedingly dangerous.

 ## The Numbers